This is the narrative that was submitted to the SBCCOE in February 2013 and adopted as the new way to deliver developmental education in Colorado.

 - Offer limited full time positions to current adjunct instructors during the implementation phase of this work to stabilize our workforce to allow for program adoption to scale on an accelerated pace.

-- Provide release time to current full time faculty and pay to adjunct faculty so they can work with the implementation team to prepare to offer new courses and formats.
+- Provide release time to current full time faculty and pay to adjunct instructors so they can work with the implementation team to prepare to offer new courses and formats.

 - Offer course release opportunities and reassigned time to faculty and staff to develop and implement student success strategies.